CONTENT and DESCRIPTIONS OF ORE DEPOSITS

 Puntapunta Formation - 2000 m thick, comprising an extensive unit of dolomite, limestone, calcarenite and sandstone.
 The dominant rock type is a well-bedded medium- to coarse-grained clastic dolostone with detrital quartz and lesser muscovite.
 Fine to coarse grained dark grey calcarenite interbeds within the dolostone, commonly contain pyrite.
 Siliceous quartz sandstone beds up to 10 m thick are distributed through the unit while cleaved shale and interbedded shale and sandstone are found near the top of the formation to the north of Telfer, marking a transition to the overlying Wilki Quartzite.

-Wiki Quartzite - 1000 m thick, conformably overlies the Puntapunta Formation and comprises a continuous sequence of thick bedded, medium grained quartzites.
+Wilki Quartzite - up to 1400 m thick, conformably overlying the Puntapunta Formation and comprises a continuous sequence of thick bedded, medium grained quartzites and minor shale.

 In 1988 reserves + production accounted for 146 t Au at an average grade of 2.35 g/t Au.